DEFRA/adp-helm-library/README.md

 ## Using the K8s object templates

-First, follow [the instructions](#including-the-library-chart) for including the FFC Helm library chart.
+First, follow [the instructions](#including-the-library-chart) for including the ADP Helm library chart.

 The ADP Helm library chart has been configured using the conventions described in the [Helm library chart documentation](https://helm.sh/docs/topics/library_charts/).
-The K8s object templates provide settings shared by all objects of that type, which can be augmented with extra settings from the parent (FFC microservice) chart.
+The K8s object templates provide settings shared by all objects of that type, which can be augmented with extra settings from the parent (ADP microservice) chart.
 The library object templates will merge the library and parent templates.
 In the case where settings are defined in both the library and parent chart, the parent chart settings will take precedence, so library chart settings can be overridden.
 The library object templates will expect values to be set in the parent `.values.yaml`.
 Any required values (defined for each template below) that are not provided will result in an error message when processing the template (`helm install`, `helm upgrade`, `helm template`).

 The general strategy for using one of the library templates in the parent microservice Helm chart is to create a template for the K8s object formateted as so: